A picture of a young female recruiting professional looking at the camera while drinking from a mug and working in a computer

 Share this post:

-With recruitment becoming a $150 billion industry and job recruiters making an average of $57,186 per year, according to Indeed, no wonder so many workers are looking to get a piece of the cake.
-Yet, there are some career switchers and young professionals who’d like to give it a go but are worried that not having any related background or preparation can prevent them from becoming a recruiter.
+With recruitment becoming a $180 billion industry and job recruiters making an average of $66,082 per year, according to Indeed, it’s no wonder so many workers are looking to get a piece of the cake.
+Yet, there are many career changers and young professionals wanting to become a recruiter, but are insecure that having no related experience or education can prevent them from succeeding in this role.

 I was aware of corporate recruiting (in house recruiters at companies), but not third-party recruitment (staffing agencies).